derek-dchu/awesome-note/design_pattern.md

 ### Which classes in JDK uses singleton pattern?
 `java.lang.Runtime`. `getRuntime()` is equivalent to `getInstance()`.

-### How to prevent for creating anther instance using reflection?
+### How to prevent for creating another instance using reflection?
 Throws an Exception from constructor.

-### How to prevent for creating anther instance using serialization?
+### How to prevent for creating another instance using serialization?
 Return the same object in `readResolve()`.
 However, a enum singleton is taking cared by JVM by default.

 ## Immutable pattern